Delete (SQL)

-In the database structured query language (SQL), the DELETE statement is used to remove one or more records from a table.
+In the database structured query language (SQL), the DELETE statement is used to remove one or more rows from a table.
 A subset may be defined for deletion using a condition, otherwise all records are removed.
 Some database management systems (DBMSs), like MySQL, allow deletion of rows from multiple tables with one DELETE statement (this is sometimes called multi-table DELETE).

+It is not possible to delete individual values using DELETE, instead UPDATE should be used to set the value to NULL.
+Backups should always be created before using DELETE.

 Examples

 Delete rows from table pies where column flavor equals Lemon Meringue: